ryansheehy0/DIY_Quadcopter_Flight_Controller/readme.md

 <!-- Image of code diagram -->

 ## Future features
-1. Version 1: Basic Pi Pico Drone
+1. Version 1: Basic Drone
 	- Signal loss then hover
 	- Stabilized mode
 	- Basic FPV camera

-2. Version 2: STM32 blackpill Drone
+2. Version 2: Advanced Drone
-	- Switch to stm32 blackpill
+	- Switch to pi pico 2
 	- Custom PCB mounted on top with larger battery mounted in the center
 		- Maybe water proof PCB
+		- Solder on components to the PCB
 	- Advanced stabilized algorithms
 		- Accelerometer Averaging -> Butterworth filter
 		- Complimentary filter -> Madgwick filter
 	- Show battery level and other info on fpv video signal
 		- INA219
+		- Mayb use another thread

 3. Version 3: Thermal drone
 	- Switch between regular FPV camera and thermal one from left switch on controller.